Jazz Guitar info

 - Voice leading - this is really important in getting your chords to sound good.
 The principle is that of least movement - making the transition between chords as smooth as possible by changing as few notes as possible.

 - Voice leading is also important in other styles of music, notably classical music, and we can all learn a lot from the way Bach used voices within chords to come up with great harmony.

-- First example shows this - the top note of the chord is a G for most of the time, and putting emphasis on that note makes the chords work together - notice that the bassline is moving down one fret or one semitone at a time, at least for the first part.
+- First example shows this - the top note of the chord is a G for most of the time, and putting emphasis on that note makes the chords work together.
+It's on string 2, fret 8 - notice that the bassline is moving down one fret or one semitone at a time, at least for the first part.
 On the second chord, play the 2nd string for a G at the top of the chord.
 You could change the chord voicings for Am7 and D13 to keep the G note going, that also works well.

 - Am7 to D7 to G is a ii - V- I (two-five-one) chord progression, very common in all styles of music, but especially jazz.
 If you don't know this stuff, it's worth learning this first as it has so many applications.